jrroman/EvergreenWiki/Using-the-command-line-tool.md

       evergreen patch -- r3.0.2

+Though keep in mind that the merge base must still exist in the canonical GitHub repository so that Evergreen can apply the patch.

+The `--` feature can also be used to pass flags to `git diff`.
+One common use of this is to pass the `--binary` flag to enable patches with binary files, which can come up when checking in external libraries or tests with .bson data.

+      evergreen patch -- --binary --full-index

 Operating on existing patches
 --

-* To list patches you've created:
+To list patches you've created:

       `evergreen list-patches`

-* To cancel a patch:
+To cancel a patch:

 	  `evergreen cancel-patch -i <patch_id>`

-* To finalize a patch:
+To finalize a patch:

       `evergreen finalize-patch -i <patch_id>`

-* To add changes to a module on top of an existing  patch:
+To add changes to a module on top of an existing  patch:

      ```
       cd ~/projects/module-project-directory